JBerggren/tales/assumptions.md

 > I was thinking maybe it was a css thing with overflow hidden.
 Then I was thinking that maybe the data binding was wrong, or some property is set that makes things hidden in some of the event handlers.
 Maybe its the the data parsing...

 > Ok I see.
-There are a lot of different parts involved and you have been testing some things on different levels.
-You need to divide the problem in smaller parts to narrow down where the actual problem is.
-Divide and Conquer.
+There are a lot of different parts involved and you can't find where the problem is.
+Let's start from the bottom and challenge your assumption.

-> Ok, but where do I start?

-> Let's start from the bottom and challenge your assumption.

 > What do you mean?